brice-pieterse/Udacity-Intermediate-JS-OOP-Dino/README.md

 When you are finished entering the data, press the Compare Me! button to see yourself compared to dinosaurs, and a modern-day friend.

-If you want to try again, you may click the Go Again button.
+If you want to try again, you may click the Go Again button!